These are the Objectives of the Battle CP Neighbourhood Plan (see page 36/37 of the Plan documemt)

 Diversity improves the experience of tourism, and thereby increases the number of tourists within the Parish, as it caters for a variety of experiences to be satisfied.
 One of the aspirational aims within the Neighbourhood Plan is to encourage the placement of public art exhibits around all areas of the Parish.
 These are being funded by public subscriptions and developer contributions.
 This initiative will lead to many permanent exhibits within the Parish.

-OBJECTIVE 8: The enhancement of Village/Town Centres within the Parish:
+OBJECTIVE 8: The enhancement of Village/Town Centres within the Civil Parish:

-The separate communities which make up the Parish of Battle are being encouraged to provide the facilities – whether social, sporting or otherwise – desired by the residents and visitors alike, with possible allocation by Battle Town Council of the Community Infrastructure Levy monies which may be used for those facilities.
-An example of this objective is the wish to set up a part time health provision in Netherfield.
+The separate communities which make up the Civil Parish of Battle are being encouraged to provide the facilities – whether social, sporting or otherwise – desired by the residents and visitors alike, with possible allocation by Battle Town Council of the Community Infrastructure Levy monies which may be used for enhancing and developing those facilities.
+An example of this objective is the ambition to set up a part time health provision in Netherfield.

 OBJECTIVE 9: To alleviate where possible the Traffic Congestion within the Parish: